-This course introduces students to the field of marketing, its principles, strategies, and procedures that are followed in moving from marketing research, to a marketing idea, to development of the marketing plan and strategies for getting a product to the public.
-The impact of environmental, societal, and technological influences on the marketing process will also be reviewed and analyzed.
-Students will conduct marketing research; analyze case studies, and research companies and their marketing strategies.
+This course introduces students to the field of marketing, its principles, strategies, and procedures that are followed in moving from marketing research, to a marketing idea, to

 BUS 211 - Introduction to Human Resources Management

 Through readings, case analysis, research, and classroom activities, students will learn the skills and theories involved in the human resource management of a business.
 Topics include selecting, training, appraising, and compensation of the workforce.
 The laws and rules that govern human resource functions and procedures, including labor laws, governmental regulations, and societal implications will be included in the course.